List of cinemas in Thailand: Major Hollywood

 Major Hollywood is a small chain of cinemas in suburban Bangkok.

+MVP

+MVP is a chain of small cinemas based in Northeastern Thailand.

 Nevada

-Nevada is a chain in northeastern Thailand.
+Nevada is a chain in Northeastern Thailand.

 SF Group

 SF Cinema

 SF Cinema is one of the brand names of SF Group.
 SF Cinema, dubbed SFC is targeted at middle-class families and teenagers.
 Its location is designed under the theme of Orange and White in relation to its logo and corporate identity system.

 SF World Cinema

 SF World Cinema is SF Group's flagship cinema location.
 It is located within CentralWorld in Bangkok.
 It caters to a top-end level of customers with services under the concept of "personalized touch" for every type of customers.
 Opened in January 2007 with a total of 15 screens and 4,121 seats, it is the flagship branch of the SF chain.
 The cinema is a venue for film premieres and festivals.
 Centara Grand and Bangkok Convention Centre is adjacent.
 The cinema also houses a number of digital projectors.
 The cinema has re-opened in October 2010 after undergoing extreme renovation due to the 2010 Red Shirt Protest and the following mass arson causing the CentralWorld mall to be engulfed in flames.